Lesson 109 — Introductory Bayesian statistics

 Calculate the Bayes Factor for versus after 8 heads in 10 flips.

 Prevalence: 30%.
 Sensitivity: 95%.
-False positive rate: 20%.
+False-positive rate: 20%.
 Patient tests positive.
-Calculate the probability of having the disease and compare with exercise 109.1.
+Calculate the probability of having the disease and compare with Exercise 109.1.

 Prior: Beta(2, 2).
 Data: 0 successes in 3.
 Calculate the posterior, MAP, and posterior mean.

-Production history: 10% defects (equivalent to 10 defects in 100 parts = Beta(10,90)).
+Production history: 10% defect rate (equivalent to 10 defects in 100 items = Beta(10,90)).
 New inspection: 3 defects in 20.
 Calculate the posterior and posterior mean.

 - Ex.
 109.24Application